 - Earn tier qualifying points: You’ll get 1,500 tier qualifying points (TQPs) for every $10,000 in eligible purchases, up to 15,000 TQPs per year

-So you’ll be getting at least 8X points per dollar with this card, depending on flight class and your member status.
+So you’ll be getting at least 8X points per dollar with this card, depending on flight class and your member status (2X from the card, 6X from Base fare type).
 More expensive flight classes and higher membership tiers provide more points per dollar.